 My team is only comprised of people that understand the needs of a divorcing family.
 They have the compassion to help you.
 They want to help you avoid lengthy litigation.
 The Court's intent is characterized by what is "in the best interest of the children".
 How does the Court know what's best for your children?
 Don't you know what is best for your children better than anyone else?

 I only work with people who uphold the same moral and ethical principles that I live by.
 I believe that you need a team of professionals by your side as you go through this process and I would want to have people that understand me, fight for me and represent my best interests.
-That is what my team will do not only for you, but for your former spouse and your family so that you can live harmoniously into the future.
+But I would also want those people to consider my former spouse, something that was lacking in my own divorce.
+That is what my Team will do not only for you, but for your former spouse and your family so that you can live harmoniously into the future.

 In litigation, when you leave the Courthouse, do you think the Judges and attorneys are thinking about that?
 Choose mediation as a first line of defense before jumping right into litigation.
 Give it a chance!

 For more information on Divorce Mediation, click here!

 For more information on the Mediation Process, click here!